JuanLPalacios/Help-blog/README.md

 # Help-blog

-a example ruby on rails Help blog for sharing info in times of need
+an example ruby on rails Help blog for sharing info in times of need

 ## Built With